Yoyo-su/Yoyo-su/README.md

 ---

-## ✈️ About Me
+## 🙋‍♂️ About Me

-Outside of tech, I’m a lifelong aviation enthusiast who enjoys plane spotting.
-I love to travel — Japan is my favorite destination!
-In my free time, I enjoy reading, cycling, gaming (built my own PC), paddleboarding, and recently took up running with a goal of reaching 10km!
+Outside of tech, I’m a lifelong aviation enthusiast who enjoys plane spotting.✈️ I love to travel — Japan is my favorite destination!
+In my free time, I enjoy reading, cycling, gaming (built my own PC), paddleboarding, and recently took up running with a goal of reaching 10km! 🏃‍♂️🎯

 ---